Welcome to PUSH Skate Camp

 Emerick Van Osdal

 Emerick has been skateboarding since he saw Tony Hawk on the sports center top 10 when he was 8 years old.
 He’s played every sport and tried every hobby known to man; mountain biking, snowboarding, surfing, blading, dirt bikes, but there was something about skateboarding that always brought him back.
 Emerick plans on skating for the rest of his life and genuinely enjoys sharing his knowledge with the next generation of shredders.
-Currently a high school teacher but fell in love with the area working as an instructor with Outward Bound and other summer camps like Kolo bike camp.
-Emerick has a one of a kind personality and passion for working with kids.
+Formerly a high school teacher but fell in love with the area working as an instructor with Outward Bound and other summer camps like Kolo bike camp.
+Emerick has a one-of-a-kind personality and passion for working with kids.
 His love for skating and the outdoors is inspiring.

 Photo by: Zach Parks

-• Carolyn Lewis
+Carolyn Lewis

 Carolyn picked up rollerskating to skate the greenways of Asheville, but that quickly changed the first time she visited the skatepark.
 She fell in love with the challenge of falling down, the victory of landing new tricks, and the community of support that surrounded it all.
 Now, two years later, she is passionate about bringing beginner skaters into the mix and helping them out of their comfort zone.
 She spent years working as an instructor with NC Outward Bound.
-It was there that she honed in her teaching skills..especially patience.
+It was there that she honed in her teaching skills... especially patience.
 At skate camp, she shares her calm but encouraging energy with her students.
 Her favorite part of camp is that kids not only learn cool tricks, but they learn to believe they can do hard things.
 And even better if they have a ton of fun along the way!
 When she’s not skating, you can find her working behind the scenes or instructing a mountaintop yoga class with Asheville Wellness Tours.

 Photo by: Mark Thalman

-• Luke “Lu” Rathbone
+Luke “Lu” Rathbone

+Lu has been skateboarding for around 20 years, ever since their sibling got them into it at age 6.
+They work at PUSH, as well as various schools, teaching percussion.
+Lu also teaches private skate lessons from time-to-time.
 Lu skates because of the freedom and peace of mind it gives them!
 “It’s a great way to forget about your troubles, even if it’s just for a moment.”
 Skateboarding has always been a special and positive outlet for Lu since a young age themselves that they hope to help children find that same creative self expressive path in life as well.

 Photo by: Zach Parks